Ayub Khawar

 Ayub Khawar is a Pakistani poet, author, and television director.
-He directed most of the TV serials for PTV including Fishaar, Khawaja and Son, Pataal, Qasmi Kahani, and Gulzar Classics.
+He directed many of the TV serials for Pakistan Television including Khawaja and Son, Fishaar, Din, Qasmi Kahani, Gharib-e-Shehar, Pataal and Gulzar Classics.

 He is the author of more than 50 books.
-He has been nominated two times at the Lux Style Awards for Best TV Director.
+He also has been nominated two times at the Lux Style Awards for Best TV Director.

 Early life

 Khawar was born in Chakwal on 12 June 1948.
 He got his earlier education from there and went on to Karachi for higher studies.
-He got his Masters in Urdu literature from the University of Karachi.
+He got his Masters degree in Urdu literature from the University of Karachi.

+As he finished his basic education in Chakwal, his father was serving in the Pakistan Army in Karachi at that time.
+He was asked to come to Karachi by his father to live with him.
+Khawar ended up finishing all his higher education in Karachi.

 Career

 Television career

 His career in mass media spans over four decades, from 1976 to 2004 during which he served as head of projects, television producer, and director on Satellite and Terrestrial TV channels.
-Some of his directorial projects include Khawaja and Son (1985), Nashaib (1995), Pataal (2005), Qasmi Kahani (2007), and Gulzar Classics (2009).
-Currently, he is serving as the project head of the popular comedy talk show Mazaaq Raat, which broadcasts on Dunya News.
+Some of his directorial projects include Khawaja and Son (1985), Din (1992), Nashaib (1995), Qasmi Kahani (1995), Gharib-e-Shehar (1999), Pataal (2004), and Gulzar Classics (2009).

+In 2022, he is serving as the project head of the popular comedy talk show Mazaaq Raat, which broadcasts on Dunya News.
+He is now settled in Lahore.

 Literary career

 Khawar started writing poems and poetry in his college days.
 By the end of his education, he was a well-known poet among literary circles.
 More than 50 books of his have been published which included both poetry and prose, while some of the poetry has been translated into English as well.

+He was first introduced to the Indian Urdu-language poet, lyricist and author Gulzar by Ahmed Nadeem Qasmi.